International Renewable Energy Agency: 2024

 In July 2025, IRENA published its 2024 report.

 In 2024, global renewable power capacity additions reached 582 gigawatts (GW), representing a 19.8% increase compared to the capacity additions delivered in 2023 and marking the highest annual expansion since records began in 2000.

 Solar photovoltaics (PV) led this surge, accounting for 452.1 GW (77.8%) of the total, followed by wind, with 114.3 GW.

-These additions brought the total global installed renewable capacity to 4443 GW by the end of 2024.
+These additions brought the total global installed renewable capacity to 4.44 TW by the end of 2024.

-In 2024, Asia added 413.2 GW of renewable capacity – a 24.9% increase that brought the region’s total to 2 374 GW.
+In 2024, Asia added 413.2 GW of renewable capacity – a 24.9% increase that brought the region's total to 2.37 TW.

 China (PRC) accounted for 61.2% of global PV additions (+ 276.8 GW) and 69.4% of new wind installations (+ 79.4 GW).

-Also the USA, India, Brazil and Germany were some of the notable contributors.
+Also the US, India, Brazil and Germany were some of the notable contributors.

 91% of new renewable power projects commissioned in 2024 were more cost-effective than any fossil fuel-fired alternative.

 IRENA has emphasized in its papers, speeches and press releases that the global goal is to triple the utilization of renewable energy sources and achieve a total capacity of 11.2 terawatts by 2030.
-This entails the annual addition of an average of 1,044 gigawatts of new renewable energy capacity.
+This entails the annual addition of an average of 1.04 TW of new renewable energy capacity.
 This action would cut carbon dioxide emissions by 43 percent by 2030 and 60 percent by 2035.

+2026

+The 2026 report found that renewables accounted for 85.6% of new electricity generation capacity globally in 2025, 692 GW, with PV providing nearly three-quarters of the increase.
+At the end of 2025, renewables constituted 49.4% of global installed electricity generating capacity.
+However 2025 also saw non-renewable additions nearly doubling compared to 2024, with AI data center builds accounting for much of that growth.